 Xiaoming Chen, Law School of Xiamen Univ, Xiamen, Fujian.

-here tends to support the reintegrative shaming theory rather than labeling theory.
+The article scrutinizes the implications of labeling theory and reintegrative shaming theory and tests their sensitivity to cross-cultural differences.
+The evidence presented here tends to support the reintegrative shaming theory rather than labeling theory.

 Labeling Theory and Delinquency Policy - An Experimental Test